nstrodt/USMPep/README.md

 Optionally (for support of threshold 0.4 clusters) install [cd-hit](`https://github.com/weizhongli/cdhit`) and add `cd-hit` to the default searchpath.

 ## Usage
-See the [UDSMPep User Guide](./code/USMPep_UserGuide.ipynb) for extensive usage information.
+See the [USMPep User Guide](./code/USMPep_UserGuide.ipynb) for extensive usage information.

 ## Binding Affinity Predictions
 We provide peptide binding affinity predictions for our tools, see `git-data`-folder and the corresponding [readme file](./git_data/README.md) for details.